Latest revision: Cabinet Order No. 127 of March 31, 2017

 (vi)a summary of the matters covered by the investigation;

-(vii)the time limit for production of evidence and testimony prescribed in the first sentence of paragraph (1) of Article 7, for inspection of evidence, etc. prescribed in paragraph (1) of Article 8, for statement of opinions prescribed in paragraph (1) of Article 9 and for provision of information prescribed in paragraph (1) of Article 10;
+(vii)the time limit for submission of evidence and testimony prescribed in the first sentence of paragraph (1) of Article 7, for inspection of evidence, etc. prescribed in paragraph (1) of Article 8, for statement of opinions prescribed in paragraph (1) of Article 9 and for provision of information prescribed in paragraph (1) of Article 10;

 (viii)any other relevant matters.